apaz-cli/daisho/planning/Types.md

 type that implements it, plus the size of a pointer on your machine.
 The total overhead is the size of an extra pointer, plus the cost of accessing the vtable pointer, plus the cost of a virtual function call.
-The chances are pretty good that stiltc emits code for this which your C compiler will optimize.
+The chances are pretty good that daic emits code for this which your C compiler will optimize.
 The clang/gcc static optimizers will probably do away with some, or perhaps even all of this already negligible overhead where possible.
 However, for those inclined, there exists another, zero-overhead option.